jochumdev/microlobby/docs/spec.md

 ```

 We store roles in the JWT that makes it simpler to check rights on the server without an extra call to Inspect the token each time.

+The client DOES NOT need to read the JWT, it only needs to forward it.

 ## /api/auth/v1/register